sgaraud/gnome-extension-taskwarrior/README.md

-# Taskwarrior access from the GNOME Shell
+# Taskwarrior access from GNOME Shell

 This GNOME shell extension is enabling access to [Taskwarrior](https://taskwarrior.org/) from the gnome shell taskbar.